 After arresting a person for alleged connection to a crime, federal law enforcement officers must process the individual through the system.
 Even if you are entirely innocent, the arrest process can be dangerous and overwhelming, so it is helpful to know what to expect if you are going to be taken into federal custody.

 If you believe the federal government is planning to arrest you, consider reaching out to a criminal defense lawyer to explore your options.
 You do not need to wait until you have been arrested to hire an attorney.
-The team at Berry Law: Criminal Defense and Personal Injury Lawyers can help you understand the steps involved in processing arrests in Omaha federal criminal investigations to help prepare you for different scenarios.
+The team at Berry Law can help you understand the steps involved in processing arrests in Omaha federal criminal investigations to help prepare you for different scenarios.

 Where Will a Federal Agent Take You After an Arrest in Omaha?